Canadian Rail Holidays

 The experience onboard

-VIA Rail is Canada's national provider, with routes criss-crossing the whole country.
-It's a convenient way to city-hop along the East Coast or a more budget-friendly way to travel by train through the Rockies.
-The experience on board offers comfortable seats and café areas, but varies depending on your route.
+VIA Rail is Canada's national provider, with routes crisscrossing the whole country.
+For anyone looking for more affordable Canadian train journeys, VIA Rail is a great option as it is a convenient way to city-hop along the East Coast or a more budget-friendly way to travel by train through the Canadian Rockies.
+The experience on board offers comfortable seats and café areas but varies depending on your route.
 Some routes offer reclining sleeper chairs.
 Some have two or four bunk cabins.
 Some even boast Prestige Class, with double cabins with en-suite bathrooms, dining facilities and a glass-domed viewing car.

 VIA Rail's routes

-The Canadian is the famous 4-night train across Canada from Toronto to Vancouver.
+The Canadian is one of the most famous rail journeys in the country as the famous 4-night train crosses Canada from Toronto to Vancouver.
 In the East, VIA links the major cities like Toronto, Ottawa, Montréal and Québec City.
-The Ocean route through the Maritimes heads all the way to Halifax in Nova Scotia, through New Brunswick.
+The Ocean route through the Maritimes heads all the way to Halifax in Nova Scotia, through New Brunswick, and is one of the most famous Canadian rail journeys you can enjoy.
 VIA's Adventure Routes link Winnipeg with Churchill and Jasper with Prince Rupert, as well as heading off the beaten track to adventure destinations in Québec province.

 Service levels onboard